Investigational Devices

 • Directions for use, typically provided by the sponsor or manufacturer and device labeling consistent with federal regulations [21 CFR 812.5].

-• Scientific/sponsor's protocol: This document should describe the methodology to be used and offer an analysis that the study is scientifically sound.
+• Scientific/sponsor's protocol: This document should describe the methodology to be used and demonstrate that the study is scientifically sound.

 • An explanation of the device cost: Non-significant risk devices are placed in Category B and are most likely eligible for reimbursement.
-See the reimbursement category overview provided by the FDA.
+See the FDA’s reimbursement category overview.

 Adverse Event Reporting